Torwali language

+The words "Kohistan" and Kohistani are generic terms.
+Kohistan in Persian and in Urdu means as "land of mountains" whereas "Kohistani" refers to 'language spoken in the land mountains" or 'people of the mountains.
+Joan Baart is the only author who used the term "Bahrain Kohistani" for the Torwali language.
+Ethnologue, twenty seventh edition suggests Kohistani, Torwalak, Torwalik and Turvali as alternative names for the language while Torwali as an autonym for it.

-Torwali is an endangered language: it is characterised as "definitely endangered" by UNESCO's Atlas of Endangered Languages, and as "vulnerable" by the Catalogue of Endangered Languages.
-There have been efforts to revitalize the language since 2004, and mother tongue community schools have been established by Idara Baraye Taleem-o-Taraqi (IBT).
+Torwali is an endangered language: it is characterised as "vulnerable" by the Catalogue of Endangered Languages.
+There have been efforts to revitalise the language since 2004, and mother tongue community schools have been established by Idara Baraye Taleem wa Taraqi (Institute for Education and Development) (IBT).

 Phonology

 Although descriptions of Torwali phonology have appeared in the literature, some questions still remain unanswered.

 Vowels

 Edelman's analysis, which was based on Grierson and Morgenstierne, shows nasal counterparts to at least /e o a/ and also found a series of central (reduced?) vowels, transcribed as: ä, ü, ö.

 Lunsford had some difficulty determining vowel phonemes and suggested there may be retracted vowels with limited distribution: /ɨ/ (which may be [i̙]), /e̙/, /ə̙/.
 Retracted or retroflex vowels are also found in Kalash-mondr.

 Consonants

 The phonemic status of the breathy voiced series is debatable.

 Sounds with particularly uncertain status are marked with a superscript question mark.